SOMA Therapy provides mental health counseling and therapy for the LGBTQIA+ community. Schedule an appointment today.

 You’re not alone.
 According to the American Psychological Association, lesbian, gay and bisexual (LGB) people are approximately 2.5 times as likely to experience depression or anxiety compared to heterosexuals.
 And although statistics show that transgender people are at higher risk for anxiety and depression than non-transgender people, some studies suggest it’s more common among transgender women than transgender men.

 Don’t let your mental health decline because you don’t have time or access to care, worry about stigma/shaming, or because you feel like it would be an admission of weakness.
 You can take steps today toward improving how you feel about yourself and how others see you such as:

 - Making time for yourself daily by getting enough sleep, exercising regularly (even if it’s just taking a walk around the block), eating healthy foods and avoiding substances like alcohol that can lead to unhealthy habits or substance abuse.

 - Seek out support from friends, family members, or other supportive loved ones.

 - Take action or become connected to your LGBTQ+ Allied community; volunteer or get connected to local organizations that support LGBTQ+ rights.

-- Find allied and supportive groups and mental health resources like those at Soma Therapy, GLSTEN, and other Wichita community resources.
+- Find allied and supportive groups and mental health resources like those at Soma Therapy, GLSTEN, New Perspectives Counseling, and other Wichita community resources.

 We hope you’ve learned a little more about LGBTQ+ mental health, and that this information has helped you on your journey to finding the right therapist.
 At Soma Therapy, we have allies and supportive therapists with specialized training in LGBTQ+ mental health.
 Learn more by calling our admin team at 316-201-6047 or filling out our contact form.